rixw/strapi-utils/packages/strapi-client/README.md

   // An array of the content types in your API.
 This is used to map the UID of
   // the type to singular and plural names for building the API URLs.
-  // Can be either simple singular names (in which case the UID is assumed to be
+  // Can be either simple singular names, in which case the UID is assumed to be
-  // `api::entity.entity`) or for other entries a fully qualified Strapi entity
+  // `api::entity.entity` and the path `/api/entities`.
+For other entries
+  // including single types or plugin entities, use a longer-form object
+  // definition.
   contentTypes: [
     'page',
     'post',
+    {
+      id: 'api::homepage.homepage',
+      singularName: 'homepage',
+      path: '/api/homepage',
+    },
     {
       id: 'plugin::my-plugin.my-content-type',
       singularName: 'my-content-type',